 In recent years, state governments have become more sophisticated in service delivery and more accountable – in contrast to the federal government.

-Recent scandals involve economic development programs in New Jersey and Maryland highlight their many flaws, including a lack of oversight and their ineffectiveness.
+Recent scandals involving economic development programs in New Jersey and Maryland highlight their many flaws, including a lack of oversight and their ineffectiveness.

 Almost all states have improved their accountability in recent years, and are far ahead of the Commonwealth government.